schehlmj/FileSplit/README.md

 # FileSplit
-Splits CSV or other text files by number of lines
+Splits CSV and other text files by number of lines

 * Drag-and-drop UI interface
 * Allows copying header lines to each created file